jperelli/osm-static-maps/README.md

 Here you have a [demo](http://osm-static-maps.herokuapp.com/?geojson=[{"type":"Feature","properties":{"party":"Republican"},"geometry":{"type":"Polygon","coordinates":[[[-104.05,48.99],[-97.22,48.98],[-96.58,45.94],[-104.03,45.94],[-104.05,48.99]]]}},{"type":"Feature","properties":{"party":"Democrat"},"geometry":{"type":"Polygon","coordinates":[[[-109.05,41.00],[-102.06,40.99],[-102.03,36.99],[-109.04,36.99],[-109.05,41.00]]]}}]&height=300&width=300 "Just what I wanted!").
 Also a [dynamic version](http://osm-static-maps.herokuapp.com/dynamic?geojson=[{"type":"Feature","properties":{"party":"Republican"},"geometry":{"type":"Polygon","coordinates":[[[-104.05,48.99],[-97.22,48.98],[-96.58,45.94],[-104.03,45.94],[-104.05,48.99]]]}},{"type":"Feature","properties":{"party":"Democrat"},"geometry":{"type":"Polygon","coordinates":[[[-109.05,41.00],[-102.06,40.99],[-102.03,36.99],[-109.04,36.99],[-109.05,41.00]]]}}]&height=300&width=300 "Wow it gets even better!!") of the demo, for testing purposes.

-(heroku demo might be unstable because of too many requests being made to it, a real server costs money and we are not collecting any for this project yet)

 ## How to use

 ### 1. CLI